KAUSHIKPHANIHARAM/DocQuery-Semantic-Search-and-QA-System-Retrieval-Augmented-Generation-RAG-/README.md

-# DocuQuery: Semantic Search and QA System
+# DocuQuery: Semantic Search and QA System.

 A Retrieval-Augmented Generation (RAG) system that enables intelligent question-answering across multiple document formats.
 This application combines semantic embeddings with vector similarity search to provide accurate, context-aware responses from your documents.